NathanFouere/president-challenge/README.md

 - Some aspect of the Domain Driven Design separation are not respected, especially the separation between the domain and the application layer
 - The project is not tested
-- Front code needs some refacto
+- Front code should be refactored partially
+- The existing global pipeline for turn processing could be leveraged further by introducing nested pipelines, or by using an event-based system
-- Turn pipeline could be improved
+- Event generation could be improved

 ## How to Run the Project
 TODO